aress31/wirespy/README.md

 Two type of attacks are supported at the moment:
 * **Honeypot**: Set up a simple rogue hotspot and wait for clients to connect.
-* **Eviltwin**: Force victims to auto-connect to the honeypot by spoofing a *"trusted"* hotspot (clone an existing access point and de-authenticate its users to force them to transparently connect to the spoofed honeypot).
+* **Evil twin**: Force victims to auto-connect to the honeypot by spoofing a *"trusted"* hotspot (clone an existing access point and de-authenticate its users to force them to transparently connect to the spoofed honeypot).

 ## Features
 * Capture victims' traffic
 * MAC address spoofing
-* Set-up honeypot and eviltwin attacks
+* Set-up honeypot and evil twin attacks
 * Show the list of in range access point and their details
 * Wireless adapter|card|dongle power amplification